Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Introduction

-To address the challenges above, we propose \toolS, a novel semi-supervised CDD technique. \toolS significantly reduces the workload for practitioners in manual labeling and is model- and distribution-agnostic. \toolS works with ML models of different architectures and is independent of underlying data distribution.
-CDSeer's innovations are as follows. \begin{enumerate} \item \textbf{Model- and data distribution-agnostic predictable sampling for manual labeling}. \toolS utilizes a new sampling process that removes the dependence on the model architecture and data specifics.
-Hence \toolS can detect concept drifts when the SOTA fails.
-This sampling process is also predictable in terms of the number of labels requested and the frequency of such requests, allowing for the planning of labeling efforts. \item \textbf{Semi-supervised learning that utilizes an inspector model to provide pseudo-GT labels for concept-drift detection}.
-We propose a novel method to acquire pseudo labels from an inspector model to substitute true labels as the ground truth labels for concept drift prediction, which significantly lowers the number of needed labels while maintaining competitive performance to SOTA. \item \textbf{Model-agnostic concept drift detection}.
-Our proposed \toolS can be deployed to monitor ML models regardless of their architectures.
-Comparing this to SOTA CDD methods~\cite{Pinage2019ADD, Haque2016ECHO} which utilizes ensemble classifiers for both prediction and concept drift detection, which is not adaptable to pre-trained industry models. \end{enumerate}
+To address the challenges above, we propose \toolS, a novel semi-supervised CDD. \toolS significantly reduces manual labeling workload and is both model- and distribution-agnostic. \toolS works with ML models of various architectures and is independent of the underlying data distribution.
+CDSeer's innovations are as follows. \begin{enumerate} \item \textbf{Model- and data distribution-agnostic predictable sampling for manual labeling}. \toolS employs a novel sampling process that eliminates reliance on model and data specifics, enabling it to detect concept drift where SOTA methods may fail.
+This process is also predictable in terms of label requests and their frequency, allowing for better planning of labeling efforts. \item \textbf{Semi-supervised learning using an inspector model to provide pseudo-GT labels for concept drift detection}.
+We propose a novel method that leverages an inspector model to generate pseudo labels to replace true labels as the GT for concept drift detection.
+This significantly reduces the number of required labels while maintaining competitive performance compared to SOTA. \item \textbf{Model-agnostic concept drift detection}. \toolS can monitor ML models regardless of their architecture.
+In contrast, SOTA CDDs~\cite{Pinage2019ADD, Haque2016ECHO} rely on ensemble classifiers for both prediction and concept drift detection, making them unsuitable for pre-trained industry models. \end{enumerate}

-Our contributions include (1) a novel semi-supervised CDD technique that outperforms the SOTA techniques and satisfies the restrictions in industry reality; and (2) a comprehensive evaluation of \toolS.
-We evaluate~\toolS on publicly available synthetic/real datasets and a proprietary dataset internal to a telecommunications company.
-The study on the proprietary dataset shows that \toolS leads to comparable performance improvement on model accuracy with the supervised PHT and outperforms the SOTA semi-supervised while using very few labeled data points.
+Our contributions include (1) a novel semi-supervised CDD that outperforms the SOTA techniques and satisfies industry constraints, and (2) a comprehensive evaluation of \toolS.
+We evaluate~\toolS on publicly available synthetic and real datasets, as well as a proprietary dataset internal to Ericsson.
+The study on the proprietary dataset shows that \toolS achieves comparable performance improvements in model accuracy to the supervised method and outperforms the SOTA semi-supervised method while using significantly fewer labeled data points.